Qazalbash/Emulated-Graphical-Pipeline/minutes.md

+# July 26, 2022

+We discussed how I was passing $4$ points and when they come to fragment shader there were ${512}^{2}$.
+It was due to the rasterization stage in the graphical pipeline.
+Later in meetings, we discussed about the design of graphical pipeline.
+He assigned me with new stuff that was regarding to the design of the graphical pipeline.

 # July 21, 2022

 The error was due to something that Dr Waqar could not understand.
 He suggested some changes to the code.